exasol/postgresql-virtual-schema/doc/extension_store/README.md

 * Variables prompted to users are defined in the `parameters` section.
 The Extension Store asks the user to input values for all parameters.
 * Variable placeholders in strings (e.g. BucketFS paths or SQL scripts) are expanded before using them.

+## BucketFS Storage

+* To avoid conflicts, each extension stores its files in a unique path, e.g. `/bucketfs/<service>/<bucket>/extensions/<extension-id>/<extension-version>/`.
+* This allows installing multiple versions of the same extension.

 ## Information to Store

 The Extension management component on the cluster must store the following information for an installed extension: